Three Ways to Improve Hybrid Meetings in 2023

 Take measures to keep “deep teamwork” – collaboration, innovation and interpersonal bonding – in-person whenever possible, and leave hybrid meetings to “shallow teamwork," such as coordinating, information sharing and straightforward decision making.
 Then, reduce inequities as much as possible through technology and design meetings from a remote-first standpoint.

 Invest in Audio and Video Technology

 The best place to start is with audio.
 Hearing and being heard is a crucial part of ensuring equal inclusion in remote meetings.
 For example, we had a client conduct a major board meeting with some members in-person while others were remote.
 The sound was so terrible that an important vote took place without the remote participants realizing; they could not participate.
-I have experienced meetings where a cell phone on a conference table is the only audio connection between in-person and remote participants – certainly not ideal.
+We have experienced meetings where a cell phone on a conference table is the only audio connection between in-person and remote participants, which is certainly not ideal.
 These are just a few examples of the inequity and disruption of inefficient hybrid work technology.

 How an IT MSP can help

 The most important takeaway is to critically examine why you are doing things and how these things align with your goals and enable your staff to create value for your customers.
 It is immensely rewarding finding ways to boost productivity and elevate employee experience by thinking through workplace processes, policies and technology.